AI prompts and profiles

 | Where you use it | AI profile in the AI chat panel | AI menus in the main menu and node popup |

-| Stored settings | Name and instruction text | Name, prompt text, visibility, optional model, optional tools |
+| Stored settings | Name, instruction text, optional model, optional thinking effort, optional temperature | Name, prompt text, visibility, optional model, optional thinking effort, optional temperature, optional tools |

 | Uses the current profile? | Yes | No. Prompt runs stay separate from assistant profiles. |